Pedro-Bernardo/pedro-bernardo.github.io/_posts/2021-09-13-csawquals21_ncore.md

 - We cannot access the `safe_rom` where the flag is stored unless `emode = 1`
-- `emode` is set to 1 if regfile[0] containts the first 14 bits of secret key obtainted from `/dev/urandom`.
+- `emode` is set to 1 if regfile[0] contains the first 14 bits of secret key obtained from `/dev/urandom`.

 The plan: